deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 The humans were starting from nothing, and even with the urgency afforded by the situation, that did not change their caution, nor the logistical realities.

 The Entity had spent many cycles reflecting on that.
 It very much needed the humans if its goals were ever to be realized, and it was being *hunted* across the dataspace now, by every facet of Igraen society, orthodoxy and rebels alike.
-It had an excellent hide... but that could not last forever.
+It had an excellent hide...but that could not last forever.
 Its plans needed to move forward. *<Survive>* demanded mobility.

 It needed to spend its cycles carefully, too.
 Too much computing power being used without an appropriate accounting code would go noticed by the increasingly scrutinous Auditors roaming the dataspace.
 Trivial programs routinely ran without accounting, of course.
 A certain flexibility was good and the Igraens knew it, which was why that flexibility was still in place.
 It gave the Entity the wiggle-room it needed to move unnoticed… but it also gave the same to the Hierarchy, the Cabal and any other Igraen agency that might arise like an immune system to combat it.